reuk/wayverb/docs_source/conclusion.md

 implementations) perform as expected, the waveguide model as a whole does not.
 The audible artefacts produced by combining the models mean that generated results are not fit for the purposes of high-quality music production or sound design.
-This indicates that the goals of the project were misguided: an additional, primary goal of "usefulness" or "fitness" should have been considered.
+That is, the project fails to achieve its principal design goal.
 Future work may seek to locate errors in the implementation of the waveguide, and to improve the match between the outputs of the different models, perhaps sacrificing some low-frequency accuracy in the interests of sound quality.

 In terms of efficiency, simulations generally complete within minutes, rather than hours or days, meeting the project's efficiency target.
 It is also